skyglass/galaxy-guide/README.md

-# galaxy-guide - Multi-Currency Converter for different Galaxies
+# Multi-Currency Converter for different Galaxies

 * This demo application is a simple Java application that applies Little Language Design Pattern.
 It is an example of a simple test-driven java development, without any third-party libraries usage, except JUnit.